Mario Artist: Talent Studio

-Mario Artist: Talent Studio, (Note: Mario Artist: Talent Studio (マリオアーティスト タレントスタジオ)) released on February 23, 2000, is bundled with the Nintendo 64 Capture Cartridge.
+Mario Artist: Talent Studio (Note: Mario Artist: Talent Studio (マリオアーティスト タレントスタジオ)) was released on February 23, 2000.
+It was bundled with the Nintendo 64 Capture Cassette, a Nintendo 64 cartridge with RCA connector jacks and a microphone port on the back.
 Its working title was Talent Maker as demonstrated at Nintendo's Space World 1997 trade show in November 1997.
 It was described by designer Shigeru Miyamoto as "a newly reborn Mario Paint" upon a brief demonstration at the Game Developers Conference in March 1999 as his example of a fresh game concept.

 The game presents the player's character design as being a self-made television stage talent or celebrity.
 It is a simple animation production studio which lets the user insert captured images such as human faces onto 3D models which had been made with Polygon Studio, dress up the models from an assortment of hundreds of clothes and accessories, and then animate the models with sound, music, and special effects.
-The player can connect an analog video source such as a VCR or camcorder to the Capture Cartridge and record movies on the Nintendo 64.
+The player can connect an analog video source such as a VCR or camcorder to the Capture Cassette and record movies on the Nintendo 64.
 A photograph of a person's face from a video source via the Capture Cassette or from the Game Boy Camera via the Transfer Pak, may be mapped onto the characters created in Polygon Studio and placed into movies created with Talent Studio.

 IGN describes Talent Studio as the 64DD's "killer app" with a graphical interface that's "so easy to use that anyone can figure it out after a few minutes", letting the user create "fashion shows, karate demonstrations, characters waiting outside a bathroom stall, and more" which feature the user's own face.
 Paintings can be imported into the completely separate 64DD game, SimCity 64.
 Nintendo designer Yamashita Takayuki attributes his work on Talent Studio as having been foundational to his eventual work on the Mii.

 According to Shigeru Miyamoto, Talent Studios direct descendant is a GameCube prototype called Stage Debut, using the Game Boy Advance's GameEye camera peripheral and linking to the GameCube via a cable, to map self-portraits of players onto their character models.
 It was publicly demonstrated with models of Miyamoto and eventual Nintendo president Satoru Iwata.
 Never having been released, its character design features became the Mii, the Mii Channel, and features of games such as Wii Tennis.

 In my mind, it's still alive.
 There's a portion of the Stage Debut game, which essentially became the Miis and the Mii Channel.
 So if we were to ask the question of, what would we do if we were to make the Miis more realistic and lifelike, then that might turn into something more like Stage Debut.
 So, of course, we still have the staff who worked on that and it's something that is done, but in my mind it's something that's always alive.